JO513 PHOTOJOURNALISM 2

 Images must have proper color balance, exposure, sharpness, and accurate, comprehensive information in the written component.

 To get you started, I will give you several story ideas.
-You can choose among these if you wish until you have generated your ideas.
+You can choose among these until you have generated your ideas.
 I can assist with story ideas should you need help.
 These are standard assignments you would expect during work at a publication or online news outlet.

 - WORK.
 Find a subject who is engaged in an attractive, unusual profession.
 Follow that person as long as it takes to tell the story of who they are and what they do, and convey it in your photos.